- One Public Affairs and Communications placement

 - Be organised, with the ability to forward plan and meet deadlines

 - Be confident in communicating with people, from children and young people to Government Ministers

 - Be self-motivated and proactive with the ability to work independently

 - Be prepared to contribute your ideas and fresh perspective to our work

 - Be enthusiastic about contributing to our work and improving your employability skills; and

-- Have an idea of where you see your career progressing and how you see this internship helping you to develop.
+- Have an idea of where you see your career progressing and how you see this internship helping you to develop your employability

-We welcome enquiries from everyone and greatly value diversity in our workforce and we would particularly welcome applications from underrepresented groups.
-A large print, braille or audio version of this advert can be obtained on request.
+We welcome enquiries from everyone and greatly value diversity in our workforce.
+We would particularly welcome applications from underrepresented groups.